apache/spark/docs/sparkr.md

  - The `stringsAsFactors` parameter was previously ignored with `collect`, for example, in `collect(createDataFrame(iris), stringsAsFactors = TRUE))`.
 It has been corrected.
  - For `summary`, option for statistics to compute has been added.
 Its output is changed from that from `describe`.
  - A warning can be raised if versions of SparkR package and the Spark JVM do not match.

+## Upgrading to Spark 2.4.0

+ - The `start` parameter of `substr` method was wrongly subtracted by one, previously.
+In other words, the index specified by `start` parameter was considered as 0-base.
+This can lead to inconsistent substring results and also does not match with the behaviour with `substr` in R. It has been fixed so the `start` parameter of `substr` method is now 1-base, e.g., therefore to get the same result as `substr(df$a, 2, 5)`, it should be changed to `substr(df$a, 1, 4)`.